-Professor Day's research and teaching explore issues of social justice in urban environments, with a special focus on health.
-She is active in research on planning and design for physical activity.
-Her current research examines features of urban environments that are associated with decreased physical activity and increased obesity in rapidly growing cities in China.
+My research and teaching explore issues of health and well being in urban environments, with a focus on social justice.
+I am active in research on planning and design for physical activity.
+My current research examines features of urban environments that are associated with decreased physical activity and increased obesity in rapidly growing cities in China.

 Day, K., Alfonzo, M., Chen, Y., Guo, Z. & Lee, K. (2013).
 Overweight, obesity, and inactivity and urban design in rapidly growing Chinese cities.
 Health & Place.

 Day, K., Alfonzo, M., Guo, Z. & Lin, L. (2013).
 Design of tall buildings and tall building districts to promote physical activity in China.
 CTBUH Journal, 4, 18–25.

 Boarnet, M.G., Forsyth, A., Day, K. & Oakes, J. M. (2011).
 The street level built environment and physical activity and walking: Results of a predictive validity study for the Irvine Minnesota Inventory.
 Environment & Behavior.

 Garde, A., Saphores, J.D., Matthew, R. & Day, K. (2010).
 Sustainable neighbourhood development: Insights from Southern California, Environment and Planning B: Planning and Design, 37, 387–407.